 The Department of Oral and Maxillofacial Surgery at Texas A&M University Baylor College of Dentistry offers two Internships in Oral and Maxillofacial Surgery annually.
 The Internship is a full-time, one-year program with stipend, and begins July 1 and ends June 30.
-The Residency Program Director who oversees the intership program is Dr. Likith V. Reddy.
+The Residency Program Director who oversees the internship program is Dr. Likith V. Reddy.

 The one-year pre-residency program focuses on training new dental graduates in minor oral and maxillofacial surgery, including dentoalveolar surgery, preprosthetic surgery, dentoalveolar trauma, management of odontogenic infections, exposure to dental implants, and management of the medically compromised patient.
 In addition, the intern will be covering call, and their clinical responsibilities are similar to the PGY1 resident.

 Eligibility is limited to candidates who are U.S. Citizens or U.S. Permanent Residents, and who have earned a DDS or DMD degree from a U.S. Dental School accredited by the American Dental Association Commission on Dental Accreditation.

 The deadline for submission is January 30.
 All applications must be submitted through the Postdoctoral Application Support Service PASS.
 All items listed on the application checklist must be received by the application deadline.
 Only complete applications will be considered.